Autos

 101] [Tire

-Pressure] [Traffic Law 101] [Used Car purchasing] [Vehicle Maintenance Basics]
+[Traffic Law 101] [Used Car

 [Wheel

-Alignment] [Winter Driving]
+[Winter Driving]

 |

-1. Your hood is held down with a primary and secondary latching system. |
+Number 1.
+Your hood is held down with

-vehicle cost you gas milage?
-Your vehicle is geared for a specific tire size. |
+Did you know that running the wrong size tires on your vehicle cost you gas mileage?
+Your vehicle is geared for a specific tire size. look at your driver’s side door jam, it spells it out for you. |

-According to recent studies, 5
+According to recent studies, 5 percent of all motor vehicle

-percent of all motor vehicle fatalities are clearly caused by automobile
+fatalities are clearly caused by automobile maintenance neglect. (tires,

-maintenance neglect. (tires, brakes, and steering) |
+brakes, and steering) |

-Also, have your the service technician evaluate the engines performance, Heater and Air Conditioning and defroster, windshield wipers in good working order, and is your electrical system (horn/lights and directional’s) in good working order?
+Also, have the service technician evaluate the engines performance, Heater and Air Conditioning and defroster, windshield wipers in good working order, and is your electrical system (horn/lights and directional) in good working order?
 Do you have your safety tote in the trunk for emergencies? |

-your gas milage?
+mileage?
 The vented gas simply vaporizes. |

-Money Saver
+Money

-(sometimes) AIR BAGS & AUTOMATIC
+Saver (sometimes) AIR BAGS & AUTOMATIC

 SEAT BELTS ANTI-THEFT/ALARM ANTI-LOCK BRAKES (ABS) DRIVING SCHOOL SAFE DRIVER MULTI-CAR FAMILY

-deductible is the amount you pay when you make a claim before your insurance
+Raising deductible is the amount you pay when you make a

-company pays.
-The disadvantage of raising your deductible is that when you do
+claim before your insurance company pays.
+The disadvantage of raising your

-make a claim, you will pay more on your end.
-The advantage is that your
+deductible is that when you do make a claim, you will pay more on your end.

-annual insurance costs go down.
-You can raise your deductible on the
+The advantage is that your annual insurance costs go down.
+You can raise your

-your insurance company of the accident as soon as possible". - Move your vehicle to a safe place, then stop and identify yourself to the other driver.
+Rental: When you have an Accident: "Notify your insurance company of the accident as soon as possible". - Move your vehicle to a safe place, then stop and identify yourself to the other driver.
 (Some state or local laws may require the vehicle be left as is.)
 If it can’t be moved, turn on the hazard lights.
 Seek medical help if you or other parties require it, and notify the police.
 Tell them who you are, where you are, and about any obvious or claimed injuries. -You are required by Law in every State, that you must immediately contact the police, if there are injuries. -Do not assume that you have no injuries from an accident.
 Sometimes it takes a few months to surface. -Do not settle immediately with the other parties’ insurance company.
 Considering that you may initially have unknown injuries. -Exchange information with the other driver(s) including driver’s license numbers.
 Get the driver’s name, address, telephone numbers and name of insurance company.
 Also, list any passengers and witnesses. -Get

 names and badge numbers of any police officers who arrive at the scene.
 If